 German International School Boston seeks a part-time Maintenance Worker (approximately 20 hours per week, 10am-2pm) to assist and support the Facilities Manager in the overall maintenance, upkeep and improvement of campus buildings.
 The successful candidate will have general maintenance and trade skills, including experience in carpentry and the ability to operate power equipment as well as experience with minor repairs.
 For detailed job description, please click here.

-We offer a limited number of internships at GISB for those studying to become kindergarten through high school teachers.
+We offer a limited number of internships at GISB for those studying to have a teaching career in kindergarten through high school classrooms.
 Candidates must speak German and English.
 Learn more here.

 Teachers at German International School Boston are committed to educational excellence for all students.
 We strive to meet the needs of a diverse, multilingual student population.
 Our teachers’ commitment to students, expertise in cutting-edge teaching techniques and classroom management strategies, and steady encouragement of students’ independence within a supportive learning environment contribute decisively to students’ success.

 We select teachers and staff who exhibit strengths in the following areas:

 - affection and respect for children and young adults